Osama-Yusuf/Repo-Radar/README.md

 - **Repository Naming**: Follow the standard format `backend-service-dev` in your configuration for consistent monitoring and webhook triggers.
 - **Deployment Names**: Deployment names in Kubernetes should follow the format `backend-service-dev` for automatic correlation with monitored repositories.

+### 🔒 Vulnerability Scanning

+- **Automated Scanning**: Repo Radar automatically scans container images in your Kubernetes deployments for vulnerabilities using Trivy.
+- **Severity Filtering**: Filter vulnerability results by severity (CRITICAL, HIGH, MEDIUM, LOW) to focus on the most important issues.
+- **Package Tracking**: Identify vulnerable packages and available fixed versions to streamline remediation efforts.
+- **Detailed Reporting**: View comprehensive vulnerability details including CVE IDs, affected packages, and remediation guidance.

+### 🖥️ Kubernetes Monitoring

+- **Pod Status**: Monitor the status, age, and resource usage of all pods in your Kubernetes clusters.
+- **Deployment Tracking**: Track deployments across all namespaces, including replica counts and container images.
+- **Resource Utilization**: View CPU and memory usage metrics for pods and containers.
+- **Log Access**: Access pod logs directly from the interface for quick troubleshooting.

+### 🚀 CI/CD Pipeline Monitoring

+- **Tekton Integration**: View all Tekton pipeline runs with detailed status information.
+- **Task Tracking**: Monitor individual tasks within pipelines, including execution time and status.
+- **Log Aggregation**: Access logs for all pipeline tasks from a single interface.
+- **Pipeline Parameters**: View parameters used for each pipeline run for better traceability.

 ### ⚙️ Advanced Features